Detalhes

 The initial concept of the drama centers around seven villains, whose fates are intertwined in a cycle of condemnation.
 Their lives become dramatically entangled with that of a girl, whose life turns into a living nightmare before she disappears from the world.
 Bound together by life—or rather by death—the journey of the Seven begins.

 To top it off, you even get to witness a real-life battle royale.
 Talk about greatness.
+In fact, it is even greater as it offers such a fresh and unique experience that completely blurs reality and our own vision along with that of the characters.

 The first episode alone is enough to determine if this drama is for you.
 While Penthouse may appeal to many, 7 Escape is on an entirely different level.
 The plot is raw, brutal, and ruthless, offering an intensity that I found utterly gripping.
 The drama dives deep into themes of survival and psychological extremes, making it an exhilarating experience.